How are public libraries funded?

 Divide the cost by the number of people who live in your household.
 New adult fiction books cost between $25 - $38.
 The cost to most property owners is about the cost of one book.

 2/10ths of a mill has been levied since 1984 and is distributed to the libraries that serve Sanilac County residents.
 The purpose of this millage is to supplement declining revenue and offset the rising costs of operating expenses.
-The money is divided per capita per library service area to the eight Sanilac County libraries.
-Voters approved a millage renewal in 2012.
-Sanilac District Library received. $34,987.28 in 2012.
-This millage may also be affected by the Headlee Amendment.
-The millage has declined in the past few years due to reduced property values and population.
-The county library millage provides approximately 21% of Sanilac District Library’s revenue, which is the equivalent of the entire book and materials budget.
+This revenue is divided per capita per library service area to the eight Sanilac County libraries.
+This millage is renewalable every four years and may be affected by the Headlee Amendment.
+Sanilac District Library received $37,530.35 in 2018.
+The millage income varies according to property values, the Headlee Amendment and population size.
+The county library millage provides approximately 22% of Sanilac District Library’s revenue, which is the equivalent of the entire book and materials budget.

 Penal Fines are collected within each county in Michigan for violations of state penal laws, such as speeding.
 Penal fines are distributed per capita to the libraries within each county.
 The amount of the fine is determined at the discretion of the district court judge.
-Local government ordinances have diverted these funds away from libraries and higher court costs have caused a decline in penal fines. $15,867.14 was received in 2012. ($18,128.15 was received in 2011 and $19,179.69 in 2010).
-Penal fines accounted for 0.09% of the library's income in 2012.
+Local government ordinances have diverted these funds away from libraries and higher court costs have caused a decline in penal fines. $13,085.81 was received in 2018. ($18,128.15 was received in 2011 and $19,179.69 in 2010).
+Penal fines accounted for 0.08% of the library's income.

 In order to qualify for State Aid, libraries must receive at least 3/10ths of a mill in local support.
 Libraries must also complete a list of minimum requirements for open hours and staff.